One Risk Down, Another Up: Cross-Risk Interactions Induced by LLM Defenses: Introduction

 Large language models (LLMs), such as ChatGPT~\cite{brown2020language}, LLaMA~\cite{touvron2023llama}, and Mistral~\cite{jiang2023mistral7b}, have significantly advanced the field of natural language processing, supporting a broad range of applications including content creation~\cite{achiam2023gpt,touvron2023llama2,liu2024deepseek}, code programming~\cite{roziere2023code,cursor2025}, and personal assistant~\cite{yuan2024large,luo2023biomedgpt}.
 However, as LLMs are increasingly used in sensitive areas such as healthcare, finance, and education, concerns about risks such as safety, fairness, and privacy have grown.
 For instance, OpenAI acknowledged in 2020 that GPT-3 can inadvertently regurgitate personally identifiable information such as phone numbers or email addresses from its training data\footnote{OpenAI, GPT-3: Language Models are Few-Shot Learners, 2020, \url{https://arxiv.org/abs/2005.14165}.} , underscoring the inherent privacy risks in large-scale pretraining.

 Although various defense strategies~\cite{dai2023safe,limisiewicz2023debiasing,li2024llm,zhang2024safe} have been developed to mitigate these risks, it remains unclear whether their deployment inadvertently induces unintended interactions in LLMs.
 Specifically, most existing studies~\cite{wei2024evaluating,lynch2024eight,dong2024disclosure,lee2024mechanistic} assess these defenses in isolation, focusing primarily on their effectiveness within a single target risk, such as reducing harmful content or mitigating bias, while overlooking their broader impacts across other risk dimensions.
 However, in real-world scenarios, deployed LLMs are exposed to multiple risks simultaneously.
 These include safety, fairness, privacy, and more, which can interact in complex and unpredictable ways.
 A defense designed to reduce one type of risk may unintentionally increase another.
-For instance, a method that filters harmful outputs might compromise model transparency, while a privacy-preserving technique could inadvertently amplify social bias.
+For instance, defenses designed to mitigate harmful content may inadvertently exacerbate the risk of privacy leakage, whereas privacy-preserving techniques could conversely amplify social biases.
 Therefore, there is an urgent need to systematically study the cross-risk interactions and trade-offs of defense strategies in LLMs.
 Understanding these dynamics is essential for designing balanced, robust, and trustworthy models for real-world deployment.

-\mypara{Our Work.} In this paper, we address this gap by systematically analyzing how defense mechanisms interact across multiple risks in LLMs.
-Specifically, we focus on three key and well-studied risks: safety, fairness, and privacy.
-We aim to answer the following two research questions (RQs):

-To address \textbf{RQ1}, we propose $\mathsf{CrossRiskEval}$, a comprehensive and modular evaluation framework that systematically assesses the cross-risk interactions introduced by defenses in LLMs.
-This framework simulates realistic deployments and evaluates variations across three key and well-studied risk dimensions.
-It comprises three sequential stages: defense strategy deployment, multi-risk evaluation, and risk interaction quantification.
-In addition, we adopt two quantitative metrics—\textit{Relative Change Rate} and \textit{t-tests}—to capture both the directional trends and statistical significance of risk variations caused by defense deployment.